ignaciovi/Song-Genre-Prediction/README.md

 As we start fetching the data, we find out that for some songs:
 1. No analysis of features has been done by spotify
-2. They simply dont exist in spotify or dont have that same name
+2. They simply dont exist in spotify or dont have the same name

+Those cases will be ignored

-So, once we create a dataframe unifying artist + track + features + genre, we will check how many tracks do we have left from the initial dataset.
-Even the fact that there is some imbalance in the dataset, this is not significant and we progress with it.
+Once we create a dataset unifying artist + track + features + genre, we will check how many tracks do we have left from the initial dataset.

-# Collection of assumptions

-- remove attributes: liveness assumption wont have importance in our prediction
-- data aggregation: dividing categorical data in one hot encoding will improve performance
-- data trasnformation: try normalizing and see if it improves but I assume it wont
+//TODO

 # Analysis